meilisearch/documentation/resources/faq.md

 Plus, you can [contact us](#how-can-i-contact-the-meilisearch-team) if you need any help.
 We will answer for sure!

-## Do I need to configure meilisearch to get it working?
+## Do I need to configure MeiliSearch to get it working?

 MeiliSearch configuration works out-of-the-box.
 It means, by default, MeiliSearch configures necessary settings for providing a powerful and relevant search.